vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-gf4tas-sbgf/index.md

 The `cf push` operation will bind the Hello,World! app to the VMware GemFire service instance named in your `manifest.yaml` file  and then start the app.

  When the app is up and running, the `cf push` command should output information about the app in the terminal.
-One the fields listed will be the `route`.
-In a browser copy and paste the `[route from cf push]/hello`.
+One of the fields listed will be the `route`.
+In a browser copy and paste the `route from cf push`.

  You should see something similar to the below, which represents an artificial time delay simulating a database query.